DFINITY-Education/distributed-systems/module-3.md

 First, a `Bid` is composed of a `seq`, representing the sequence number of the bid, an `amount` representing the bid amount, and the `auctionId` of the auction being bid on.

 Second, `UserState` is a variant type that keeps track of a user's queued and most recently processed bids.
-In the `UserState` type,  `seq` represents the sequence number of the most recently processed bid, while `bids` uses a [Heap](https://sdk.dfinity.org/docs/base-libraries/heap#class.Heap) to store all the queued bids that have yet to be processed (more to come on this in the `App.mo` section).
+In the `UserState` type,  `seq` represents a sequence counter (which increases by 1 as each `bid` is added to the queue), while `bids` uses a [Heap](https://sdk.dfinity.org/docs/base-libraries/heap#class.Heap) to store all the queued bids that have yet to be processed (more to come on this in the `App.mo` section).

 #### `App.mo`